 16 It is also unsurprising that it has been difficult to understand exactly how the integration process is being managed, as the Family Planning Study on Integrating HIV & Sexual and Reproductive Health also found that "little information is available on exactly what is being linked and integrated and how effective it is" (2010:3).

 17The Pacific sexual rights movement(s) are discussed in more detail under the third thematic area, sexual and reproductive rights.

-The Fiji Military Forces has been getting a considerable slice of national funds, by overspending the approved budget every year since 2000; following the 2006 coup d'état overspending jumped to FJD50 million (in 2007), and 24m (in 2010) (Narsey, 2011).
+funds, by over-spending the approved budget every year since 2000; following the 2006 coup d'état overspending jumped to FJD50 million (in 2007), and 24m (in 2010) (Narsey, 2011).
 Meanwhile, health spending decreased in real terms, by 1% between 2009 and 2010; the health budget is also only 4.8% of GDP, which is a "relatively low percentage compared to neighbouring Pacific Island countries and in relation to Fijis economic role and wealth" (Fiji Ministry of Health, 2010: 9).